 In other Sherlock news, the first promo image for Season 4 was released at the end of August, giving us a look at the slick main duo:

-So far, we only know the Sherlock Season 4 premiere date will be in early 2017.
+As per tradition, the Sherlock Season 4 premiere date will be on January 1, 2017.

 The Sherlock Season 4 trailer was released in July at San Diego Comic-Con.
 Starting with an ominous, “Something’s coming.
 Maybe it’s Moriarty, maybe it’s not.
 But something’s coming,” the trailer is dark and tense throughout.
 And indeed, this tone is in keeping with what showrunner Steven Moffat said about Season 4 in an EW interview back in March:

 "It’s dark in some ways — obviously it’s great fun and a Sherlock Holmes romp and all that — but there’s a sense of… things… coming back to bite you."

 Let's just hope it doesn't get too dark and gritty!